dickiegog/PP2-2/README.md

 ## Bugs and Fixes

-- **Bug**: Misleading line breaks flagged by JSHint.
+- **Warnings**: Misleading line breaks flagged by JSHint.
   **Fix**: Not resolved in this version as functionality is unaffected but will be refactored in future updates.
+- **Bugs**: Links from this README are not opening in new tab.
+  **Fix**: Not resolved, despite adding target="_blank" and rel="noopener noreferrer" to anchored links, they continue to open in the same tab.

-- **Issue**: There was a lack of clarity for users pressing the Auto button to start the computer’s automatic turn.
+- **Previous Issues**: There was a lack of clarity for users pressing the Auto button to start the computer’s automatic turn.
   **Fix**: Added an extra line in the intro instructions and an extra line above the "Auto" button to explain.

 ---